 - Boil your meats or fish or whatever you want to cook it with.

 - In a pot add meat stock, meats, Snails, stock fish etc and allow to simmer together.

 - Add crayfish, locust beans, salt and seasoning cubes sparingly.
 When the water is drying out add your coarsely blended pepper and some palm oil.
 Don’t cover the pot so that the steam can escape and the fluid reduce too.

-– When the water has reduced down, add the Eebolo leaves 10 minutes after the pepper and turn down the heat.
-Stir in the eebolo, do not cover, allow to cook for about 3-5 minutes and take it off the heat.
+- Roughly 10 mins after adding the peppper or after the water has reduced down, stir in the Ebolo leaves and turn down the heat so it simmers.
+Do not cover, allow to cook for about 3-5 minutes and take it off the heat.